henry2004y/Ganymede/shocks.md

 \toc

-Let subscripts 1 and 2 refer to the upstream and downstream of the shock.
-All the basic derivations assume a 1D shock.
+Consider a subsonic disturbance moving through a conventional neutral fluid.
+As is well-known, sound waves propagating ahead of the disturbance give advance warning of its arrival, and, thereby, allow the response of the fluid to be both smooth and adiabatic.
+Now, consider a supersonic disturbance.
+In this case, sound waves are unable to propagate ahead of the disturbance, and so there is no advance warning of its arrival, and, consequently, the fluid response is _sharp_ and _non-adiabatic_.
+This type of response is generally known as a _shock_.

+Let us investigate shocks first in MHD fluids.
+Since information in such fluids is carried via three different waves -- namely, _fast_ or _compressional-Alfvén waves_, _intermediate_ or _shear-Alfvén waves_, and _slow_ or _magnetosonic waves_ -- we might expect MHD fluids to support three different types of shock, corresponding to disturbances traveling faster than each of the aforementioned waves.

+In general, a shock propagating through an MHD fluid produces a significant difference in plasma properties on either side of the shock front.
+The thickness of the front is determined by a balance between convective and dissipative effects.
+However, dissipative effects in high temperature plasmas are only comparable to convective effects when the spatial gradients in plasma variables become extremely large.
+Hence, MHD shocks in such plasmas tend to be _extremely narrow_, and are well-approximated as _discontinuous_ changes in plasma parameters.
+The MHD equations, and Maxwell's equations, can be integrated across a shock to give a set of jump conditions which relate plasma properties on each side of the shock front.
+If the shock is sufficiently narrow then these relations become independent of its detailed structure.
+Let us derive the jump conditions for a narrow, planar, steady-state, MHD shock.

 ## MHD Regime

+Starting from the differential equations listed [here](https://farside.ph.utexas.edu/teaching/plasma/lectures/node79.html), we move into the rest frame of the shock.
+For a 1D shock, suppose that the shock front coincides with the $y$-$z$ plane.
+Furthermore, let the regions of the plasma upstream and downstream of the shock, which are termed regions 1 and 2, respectively, be _spatially uniform_ and _time-static_, i.e. $\partial/\partial t = \partial/\partial x = \partial/\partial y = 0$.
+Moreover, $\partial/\partial x=0$, except in the immediate vicinity of the shock.
+Finally, let the velocity and magnetic fields upstream and downstream of the shock all lie in the $x$-$y$ plane.
+The situation under discussion is illustrated in the figure below.

+\fig{/assets/shock_setup.png}

+Here, $\rho_1$, $p_1$, ${\mathbf{V}_1$, and $\mathbf{B}_1$ are the downstream mass density, pressure, velocity, and magnetic field, respectively, whereas $\rho_2$, $p_2$, $\mathbf{V}_2$, and $\mathbf{B}_2$ are the corresponding upstream quantities.

 The basic RH relations are listed in [MHD shocks](https://en.wikipedia.org/wiki/Shocks_and_discontinuities_(magnetohydrodynamics)).

 There are 6 scalar equations and 12 scalar variables ($\rho, v_t, v_n, p, B_t, B_n$ for both upstream and downstream).
-This means that given all the upstream quantities, the downstream values are deterministic[^mhdshock].
+This means that given all the upstream quantities, the downstream values are deterministic.

-[^mhdshock]: I am not entirely sure.

 The categories are shown in the following table.
 We refer the changes of the downstream compared with the upstream.